ShubhaPokharel/Interface/README.md

 }

 If we take the parent type, it can execute all child objects.
-Which ever object we execute, the
+Which ever object we execute, the correspanding information will get executed.